 Once on the south bank you will see the old lock keepers' cottage straight ahead (5).
 Although extended in the 1970s the original cottage was built in 1815 and, before the project was abandoned, housed the pump for Congreve's lock.
 The cottage hosted a Starbucks in recent years and a series of colourful information boards, prepared by the Friends of the Regents Canal, were directly to the right once inside the main door.
+An assurance has been given that this information point will be maintained now the property has changed hands.

 Having walked a fair distance on the towpath, you might now consider a trip on the canal itself.
 If so the booking office for the Jenny Wren is over Chalk Farm Road.
 Alternatively, you might stop for a while and get a tattoo or have your body pierced.
 Not quite ready for that (or have too many of those kinds of things already)?
 Well, just buy one of the enormous assortment of accessories, clothes and footwear on sale at local shops, many of which, fortunately, seem to have survived what we must hope will be the worst of the pandemic.
 The façades of many of these shops are a draw in themselves, click here to see a few examples.

-As you walk towards Kentish Town Road bridge you will pass the new Hawley Wharf development on the left, which offers more eating, drinking and shopping opportunities.
-There is even a new cinema.
+As you walk towards Kentish Town Road bridge you will pass Hawley Wharf development on the left, which offers more eating, drinking and shopping opportunities.
+There is also a cinema.
 On the opposite side are two locks where lock and towpath users are separated by railings.
 It was in order to buy land here that James Morgan made his fateful journey to see Sir Henry Hawley in 1818.
 Coming back to London the coach overturned and Morgan broke his arm but he appears to have met his injury with stoicism and was soon back at work.